nrademacher/pulse-api/README.md

-# WIP - Spark API
+# WIP - Synergy API

+When finished, this will be the GraphQL API for a team organization and collaboration platform.